Maggie Castle

 Maggie Castle (born August 7, 1983) is a Canadian actress best known for her role as Jenny Kolinsky in cult horror comedy series Todd and the Book of Pure Evil.
-She was also the little girl, Amy Kramer, that battles the evil ventriloquist's dummy Slappy in the Goosebumps television series and voiced Molly MacDonald in the animated series Arthur.
-She's appeared in various other series such as Vampire High, The Grid and Beach Girls.
+She was also the little girl, Amy Kramer, that battles the evil ventriloquist's dummy Slappy in the Goosebumps television series episode, Night of the Living Dummy II and voiced Molly MacDonald in the animated series Arthur.
+She has appeared in various other series such as Vampire High, The Grid and Beach Girls.
 Film roles include Weirdsville, Hank and Mike, The Time Traveler's Wife and Tumbledown.

 Early life

 Maggie Castle was born in Montreal, Quebec, Canada.
 She studied radio and television production at Ryerson University.
 Castle's older sister is actress Aimée Castle, both appeared in Big Wolf on Campus.